chun-baoluo/node-rf1996/README.md

 ### .write(object)

 Writes EmMarine data to a card.
-Returns object with information about operation status.
+Returns object with information about operation's status.
 Expects first argument to be an object.

 ## Example usage